 - Dedicated to help every client with their particular issue

 - Attorneys with specialized training and proven techniques in the court room

 - Bennett & Williams have helped hundreds of clients obtain a successful result in their drunk driving case

 - Free initial consultation to speak with the experienced Arkansas DWI lawyers at Bennett & Williams

 Driving while intoxicated in Arkansas is a serious offense though you still have constitutional rights and hiring an experienced DWI defense attorney can make a difference in the outcome of your case.

-Benton DWI Attorneys Bennett & Williams have the experience and knowledge of Arkansas DWI laws and legal skills to help you.
+Perry County DWI Attorneys Bennett & Williams have the experience and knowledge of Arkansas DWI laws and legal skills to help you.
 They will review your case for free and with no obligation.
 Bennett & Williams will take the time to outline legal options available to you, and tell you about their success in defending clients accused of drunk driving.

 To request a free consultation, simply fill out the form or call (501) 762-0999.